-The figure below contains the necessary steps of creating and communicating roadmaps.
-Those steps are decisive for success and can be implemented with varying intensity depending on the individual company.
+The figure below outlines the necessary steps for creating and communicating roadmaps.
+These steps are critical to ensure success, however, they are intended to be implemented with varying intensity depending on the needs of the individual company.

 Scholars at the Institute for Manufacturing (IfM) of the University of Cambridge developed the concept of “Roadmapping Roadmapping R2” which takes into account the short, medium, and long-term goals pursued with roadmapping as well as the available resources when introducing the roadmapping method.
 They developed a template that breaks down the key aspects of the introduction of the roadmapping method based on these four key questions:

 - Why should roadmapping be introduced?
 The current status, as well as the short- and medium-term needs and expected results of roadmapping are elaborated here.

 - What does perfect roadmapping look like in the future?
 What contribution can roadmapping make to business success in the future?
 How should the roadmapping process be structured in the future?
 Which resources and capacities are needed to realize the long-term vision of roadmapping?

 - What has to be done in the short term, and how?
 What is the current status of the roadmapping processes, and what should be achieved in the short term?
 What resources and capacities are available to me?

 - What needs to be done and how in the medium term?
 What should our roadmapping process look like in the medium term?
 What resources and capacities are available to me?

 The 4 types of roadmaps you should know

 Developing a technology roadmap is an important part of any management strategy.
 It allows for an in-depth examination of specific technologies and assists decision-makers in understanding the associated opportunities and risks, as well as potential barriers.
 Technology roadmaps are often presented through the use of a ‘technology radar’, which identifies key development and implementation trends.